ianseu/FlowState/README.md

 # Software Requirements Specification: Flow State

+### Key
+- App Code Location: 'flowstate/lib'
+- Package Location: 'flowstate/pubspec.yaml'
+- Image Location: 'flowstate/assets/icons'
+- Video Location: Videos are apart of an AWS S3 Bucket and are fetched directly in the app code.

 ## Introduction

 ### Purpose

 Every single person will experience some form of anxiety or stress in their life, and around 4% of the population live everyday with a diagnosed anxiety condition.
 Flow State is a mobile app designed with the aim to help reduce any stress, anxiety, or other negative emotions one might encounter in their day to day lives.
+The top 2 meditation apps have been downloaded over 100 million times, but only around half of users continue to use them after 2 weeks, and only 2-4% after one year.
+When downloading and trying out the top app, I found it hard find what I was looking for.

 ### Scope

 Whether anxiety be a daily occurence or once in a while, or whether you have 15 minutes to practice a guided meditation session or under a minute to lock in before a job interview, Flow State desires to have the perfect anxiety/stress combatting technique for everyone no matter who you are or how long you can put towards mindfulness.
+And as a minimalistic person, I need things to be simple, clean, and easily accessible.
+Searching for stress relief shouldn't add to my stress.
+This was the starting idea of Flow State; meditation and stress relief practices tailored to each user.

 ### System Features